- Download our Moving to Thailand Guide (PDF)

 The level of medical expertise in Thailand is high and doctors working in government hospitals generally also work within private practice.
 Most government hospitals have mental health departments, but due to waiting times and language limitations most foreigners choose to make an appointment with a psychologist or a psychiatrist in a private practice.

 Unconscious bias training in Thailand

 Unconscious bias is an implicit set of often stereotyped ideas an individual carries about groups of people different to themselves.
-These ideas are not purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
+These ideas are not purposefully adopted but rather develop subtly over time.
+People tend to hold unconscious biases about groups they never or rarely come into contact with.

 Unconscious bias can profoundly affect both personal and work conditions.
 In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention, and recruitment.
 In a bid to create a better work environment, many companies are beginning to institute unconscious bias training.
-There are also a number of online resources that can be used to improve self-awareness regarding bias.
+There are also several online resources that can be used to improve self-awareness regarding bias.

 Diversification of the workforce in Thailand

 While Thailand is a homogeneous nation, it has experienced an influx of foreigners over recent years.
 There are now between 3 and 4 million foreigners living in Thailand, most from neighbouring countries such as Cambodia, Vietnam, and Myanmar.
 There are also a huge number of Western retirees and expats in the country.